 - Info time tables: 800431784 (Mo - Fr: 8 am - 6 pm)

 Licensed taxis are painted white and have a meter.
 Private taxis operate without a meter and are likely to overcharge you.
-In Rome there are many different taxi stands. ln the center they are located at:
+In Rome there are many different taxi stands.
+Some locations in the historical center include: